wp-plugins/mailchimp-for-wp/readme.txt

 * Easily create a highly customizable sign-up form
 * Show a sign-up form in your posts or pages using a simple shortcode `[mc4wp_form]`
-* Show a sign-up form in your sidebar or footer using the dedicated form widget.
+* Show a sign-up form in your sidebar or footer using a simple to use form widget.
 * Add a "sign-up to our newsletter" checkbox to your comment form or *any* other form you like.
-* Built-in integration with BuddyPress, WordPress MultiSite, bbPress and Contact Form 7 forms.
+* Built-in integration with Contact Form 7, BuddyPress, WordPress MultiSite and bbPress.
 * Configuring this plugin is easy, all you need is your MailChimp API key.

 **Premium features**